-Over and over, we are told that the world we live in is becoming increasingly global.
-All its parts are connected to one another, and goods, people, culture, and information can move from one place to another, seemingly without barriers.
-Yet how new is this phenomenon?
-Scholars have pointed to the middle of the sixteenth century as the moment when the economy became global, and the age of exploration and colonization began to connect many parts of the world to each other in a complex network that included cooperation, piracy, and slavery.
-This course will explore the emergence of a global consciousness in the early modern period.
-Our primary questions include: to what extent did people in this century begin to imagine and experience the world globally (that is, as an entity whose regions were interdependent rather than separate)?
-Does the change in understanding of the world vary by region, by class, ethnicity, gender, or religion?
-How did globalization influence cultural developments?
-What influence did global encounters have on European identities—for example on ideas about, and experiences of, gender, sexuality, class religion, and citizenship?
-Was the global economy seen as cooperative or competitive?
-To answer these questions, we will consider how the attempts to create, and the struggle to understand, this global world produced new narratives and forms of interdisciplinary thinking.
-In order to see how the issues surrounding globalization as we understand them today have a long and complex history, we will also study works that put the past in present in conversation with each other.
-We will investigate a wide variety of primary works, such as travel narratives, plays, poems, early forms of ethnography, films, engravings, and globes, as well as secondary works by literary scholars, anthropologists, and historians of labor, the economy, and science.
-While the focus is on the “European” and emerging “American” perspective, we will also read several works that challenge the Eurocentric view of globalization that was emerging and still dominates much of contemporary discourse of globalization.
+Over and over, we are told that the world we live in is becoming increasingly global, that all its parts are connected to one another; and goods, people, culture, and information can move from one place to another, seemingly without barriers.
+Yet how true are these claims?
+And how new are the phenomena these claims describe?
+Scholars have pointed to the middle of the sixteenth century as the moment when the economy became global, and the age of exploration and colonization began to connect many parts of the world to each other in a complex network that included and radically reimagined forms of cooperation, piracy, and slavery.
+This course will explore what kinds of global consciousness developed in the early modern period in negotiations with these transformations.
+Some of our central questions include: to what extent did early modern people begin to imagine and experience the world globally, that is, as an entity whose regions were interdependent?
+Which groups of people began to experience it globally?
+How were things, places, and persons, not seen before categorized or valued?
+What influence did global encounters have on ideas about gender, sexuality, class, religion, and citizenship and on social and economic practices?
+What new kinds of narratives about the world developed in relation to the challenges of participating in it?
+Finally, to what extent is globalization a “western” phenomenon or a sign of modernity?
+We will investigate a wide variety of primary works, including travel narratives, plays, poems, ethnography, film, engravings, and globes.
+We will also read secondary works by literary scholars, anthropologists, and historians of labor, the economy, and science.
+Many of these works also put the past and present in conversation with each other in compelling ways.
+While many of the primary works originate in “Europe” or the Americas, we will also study a range of works that challenge the Eurocentric view of globalization that was emerging and still dominates much of contemporary discourse of globalization.